 Belinda Nadwie is a talented local artist and mum of three gorgeous kids.
-She’s influenced by colour, life, love, patterns, nature & happiness and was recently awarded Art Lovers Australia’s People’s Choice Winner.
+She’s influenced by colour, life, love, patterns, nature & happiness.
+She’s been awarded Art Lovers Australia’s People’s Choice Winner and has just had her artwork featured on this season of The Block!
 Belinda talks to us about her creativity, passions and process.

 Tell us a little about yourself

-I’m a happily married mum of three wonderful children – Summer 7, Alice 5 and George 3.
+I’m a happily married mum of three wonderful children.
 Me personally…….well I like the simple pleasures.
 I love nature and natural things like swimming in the ocean and feeling salt on my face.
 I enjoy absorbing the warm sun and feeling at one with nature.
 I really enjoy a burning hot bath with a book and a glass of red all at the same time.
 I love to op shop and find quirky clothing plus I love the recycling side of it, as I am not a fan of fast fashion.
 Travelling is one of my greatest joys; I have been to many countries and plan to take my family to many more.
 Plus, I like to holiday a little differently, spontaneously and non-planned, so that we can find those off beat places that you never forget.
 The bustle of Asia is one of my favourites and we love to get lost there.

 You’re a talented artist.
 How do you manage the artistic you and mum life?